 - Checked—Model and script tools are checked for compatibility with ArcGIS Pro to ensure the tool can run successfully.

-- Unchecked—No compatibility check is run before tool execution.
+- Unchecked—No compatibility check is run before the tool is run.
 This is the default.

 You can use the Analyze Tools For Pro tool to manually perform the same compatibility check.